 1 large onion, finely diced

-3 cloves garlic, smashed and finely diced
+3 ribs celery, finely diced3 cloves garlic, smashed and finely diced

 1 pound spicy sausage, casing removed, broken up into bite-size chunks